Learning Semantic Role Labeling from Compatible Label Sequences: A Joint CRF Model

 \section{A Joint CRF Model}

 To eliminate the errors discussed in Sec.~\ref{sec:multitask_limitation}, we propose to model the disjoint SRL tasks using a joint set of labels.
-This involves converting multitask modeling into a single sequence labeling task, and exposing an interface for injecting \Semlink constraints.
+This involves converting multitask modeling into a single sequence labeling task whose labels are pairs of PB and VN labels.
+Doing so not only eliminates the BIO inconsistency, but also exposes an interface for injecting \Semlink constraints.

 Our model uses \textsc{RoBERTa}~\cite{liu2019roberta} as the backbone to handle textual encoding, similarly to the SRL model of~\citet{li-etal-2020-structured}.
 At a high level, we use a stack of linear layers with GELU activations~\cite{hendrycks2016gaussian} to encode tokens to be classified for a predicate.
 For the problem of predicting arguments of a predicate $u$, we have an encoding vector $\phi_{u, i}$ for the $i$-th word in the input text $x$.